 4. A wide range of programmes and degrees

 The UGR offers an extensive selection of high-quality academic programmes with a clear international vocation.
-In the academic year 2019-2020 the UGR will offer over 100 master’s degrees; 18 of which in international partnerships, as well as 28 doctoral programmes in three interdisciplinary schools.
+Visit our website to find the International Offer.
+University of Granada offers over 100 master’s degrees; 18 of which in international partnerships, as well as 29 doctoral programmes in three interdisciplinary schools.

 5. Outstanding services and facilities